paracrawl/europat-scripts/README.md

 - `AuthenURL`  specifies the authen url used for api
 - `ServiceURL`  specifies the service url used for api
 - `WorkingDir`  specifies the working directory for the process
+- `DbDriver`  specifies the database driver
+- `Jdbc`  specifies the database vendor
 - `DbHost`  specifies the database host
 - `DbPort`  specifies the database port
 - `DbSchema`  specifies the database schema